-The Lilly Senior Keystone integrates ethical and spiritual questions/ideas with a student’s full identity through:
+The Senior Keystone integrates ethical, spiritual and philosophical questions with a student's full identity through:

-- Thinking about the impact of seniors’ experience with Macalester liberal arts education.
+- Thinking about the meaning of seniors' experience with Macalester liberal arts education.

-- Exploration of the place of humility in liberal arts education and the connection between humility and ethical questions of responsible human engagement.
+- Exploration of ethical questions surrounding responsible human engagement.

-- Development of spiritual access “skills” to apply to post-graduation transition.
+- Development of spiritual practices to apply to post-graduation transition.

 - Integration of identities through reflection on lived experience.

-- Discovery of how one's academic disciplines connect with the big questions of meaning and purpose.
+- Discovery of how one's academic disciplines connect with bigger questions of meaning and purpose.

-Leaders and students alike bring personal and ultimate questions to the circle along with important life writings and materials that have aided them in negotiating such questions.
-These are the questions that drive to the heart of students’ education, life, future.
+Leaders and students alike bring personal and ultimate questions to the circle along with important writings and materials that have aided them in negotiating such questions.
+These are the questions that drive to the heart of students' education, life and future.
 All participants in the program practice staying close to questions that are personal to remain open and vibrant during this senior transition.

 Second semester Keystone students will host three gatherings open to the senior class that will feature questions that have come out of their own conversations.
 Students will facilitate timely dialogue with their peers that engage both the dilemmas and openings that emerge in times of transition and vocational discernment.